Aurora Drinking Water Quality

 Is Aurora Tap Water Safe to Drink?

-Aurora tap water meets all EPA health standards and is safe to drink.
+Aurora tap water meets all current EPA drinking water standards.

 How Hard is Aurora Water?